cstrelioff/chrisstrelioffws-sandbox/2014/10/24/inferring_probabilities_a_second_example_of_bayesian_calculations.rst

+Notice how the posterior pmf nicely shows that both :math:`p_{0}=0.6` and :math:`p_{0}=0.8` have substantial probability-- there is uncertainty here!
+That makes sense because we only have a data series of length 10 and the are only four candidate probabilities.
+Also, notice:

+* The sums of all stems in the prior and the posterior sum to 1, reflecting that these are proper pmfs.
+* The likelihood does not have this property -- look at the scale on the y-axis.
+This gets even worse when we consider a longer data series below.
+* Because the prior was uniform, the posterior shape looks just like the likelihood.

-We can also analyze the data above using a different, bad prior -- maybe a friend that is helping us is an expert and suggest that the probablity is more likely to be :math:`p_{0}=0.6` than the other candidate values.
-Using our Python code it is easy to see the effect of this prior:
+Next, let's consider setting a strong prior -- preferring one value of :math:`p_{0}`.
+Using our Python code it is easy to see the effect of this prior on the resulting posterior:

 .. code-block:: python

-    # prior
+    # prior -- will be normalized by class
-    A1_friend = prior([0.2, 0.4, 0.6, 0.8],
+    A2 = prior([0.2, 0.4, 0.6, 0.8],
-                      {0.2:0.2, 0.4:0.2, 0.6:0.4, 0.8:0.2})
+               {0.2:1, 0.4:20, 0.6:1, 0.8:1})

     # posterior
-    post1_friend = posterior(data1, A1_friend)
+    post2 = posterior(data1, A2)
-    post1_friend.plot()
+    post2.plot()